sabbir-subhan/appium-Python/README.md

 Known issues:

-- Test Case 2 is not working correctly because there is bug in OCA mobile app = alerts are not visible after login
 - some elements have attribute visible: false and appium is unable to interact with those elements for example map
 - for some reason test sometimes fail to start on the first run, but after running it again it is working correctly